-This Registration Document is for MDxHealth SA.
+This Annual Report is for MDxHealth SA.
 The information in this document covers the consolidated situation of MDxHealth SA and its subsidiaries.
 Throughout this document, references to "MDxHealth", the "Company" "we", "us" or "our" are to MDxHealth SA together with its consolidated subsidiary.
-Effective January 1, 2013, the Company changed the presentation currency of the consolidated financial statements from the Euro (EUR or E) to the US Dollar (USD or $\clubsuit$ ).
+Effective January 1, 2013, the Company changed the presentation currency of the consolidated financial statements from the Euro (EUR or €) to the US Dollar (USD or \$).
 The Company's functional currency changed also from the Euro to the US Dollar as of July 1, 2014.

-We draw the attention of the reader to the fact that the structure and presentation of this Registration Document is significantly different compared to the annual report of 2013 and to previous registration documents of 2012 and 2011, the purpose being to clarify the way in which the information is presented to the shareholders and to appropriately reflect the Company's current business model.
+This Annual Report is structured similarly to the 2014 Annual Report.
+However, we draw the attention of the reader to the fact that the structure and presentation of this Annual Report is significantly different compared to the annual report of 2013 and to previous registration documents of 2012 and 2011, the purpose being to clarify the way in which the information is presented to the shareholders and to appropriately reflect the Company's current business model.

-Language of this Registration Document
+Language of this Annual Report

-This Registration Document has been prepared in English and translated into French.
-The Company is responsible for the consistency between the French and English versions of the Registration Document.
-In the case of discrepancies between the different versions of this Registration Document, the English version will prevail.
+This Annual Report has been prepared in English and translated into French.
+The Company is responsible for the consistency between the French and English versions of the Annual Report.
+In the case of discrepancies between the different versions of this Annual Report, the English version will prevail.

-Responsibility for this Registration Document
+Responsibility for this Annual Report

-In accordance with Article 61, §1 and §2 of the Belgian Prospectus Act, the Company, represented by its Board of Directors, assumes responsibility for the information contained in this Registration Document.
-Having taken all reasonable care to ensure that such is the case, the Company, represented by its Board of Directors, declares that, to the best of its knowledge, the information contained in this Registration Document is in accordance with the facts and contains no omission likely to affect its import.
+In accordance with Article 61, §1 and §2 of the Belgian Prospectus Act, the Company, represented by its Board of Directors, assumes responsibility for the information contained in this Annual Report.
+Having taken all reasonable care to ensure that such is the case, the Company, represented by its

+Board of Directors, declares that, to the best of its knowledge, the information contained in this Annual Report is in accordance with the facts and contains no omission likely to affect its import.

-Statutory Auditor
+Statutory auditor

 BDO Réviseurs d'Entreprises Soc.
 Civ.
-SCRL, a civil company, having the form of a cooperative company with limited liability (société coopérative à responsabilité limitée/coöperative vennootschap met beperkte aansprakelijkheid) organized and existing under the laws of Belgium, with registered office at Da Vincilaan 9, 1935 Zaventem, Belgium, was re-appointed on May 25, 2012 as the statutory auditor of the Company for a term of 3 years ending immediately after the closing of the annual shareholder's meeting to be held in 2015.
+SCRL (BDO), a civil company, having the form of a cooperative company with limited liability (société coopérative à responsabilité limitée/coöperatieve vennootschap met beperkte aansprakelijkheid) organized and existing under the laws of Belgium, with registered office at Da Vincilaan 9, 1935 Zaventem, Belgium, was re-appointed on May 29, 2015 as the statutory auditor of the Company for a term of 3 years ending immediately after the closing of the annual shareholder's meeting to be held in 2018.
 BDO has been the statutory auditor since January 10, 2003.
-It is anticipated that BDO will be recommended by the Board of Directors for reappointment at the upcoming annual shareholder's meeting to be held on May 29.
-2015.
-Mr. Bert Kegels, who has represented BDO since May 29, 2009, will be transitioning off of the MDxHealth account at such time in accordance with legal requirements for Public Interest Entities.
+On May 29, 2015, Mr. Gert Claes of BDO replaced Mr. Bert Kegels, who had represented BDO since May 29, 2009, in accordance with legal requirements for Public Interest Entities.

-Forward-Looking Statements
+Forward-looking statements